 Here’s where it gets tricky.

 Many people start out binge drinking socially on weekends, at parties, after a long week.
-But as life becomes more stressful, or unresolved emotions surface, binge drinking can evolve into something deeper.
+But as life becomes more stressful, or unresolved emotions surface, binge drinking can evolve into something more profound.

 You might notice: